fluiddyn/fluidsim/doc/examples/forcing_anisotropic_3d/toro2022/README.md

 - N = 20, Rb = 20, 40, 80
 - N = 40, Rb = 10, 20, 40

-The simulations for N = 40 have to be done on 1 node (20 cores) on the Occigen cluster.
+The simulations can be carried out on 4 nodes (28*4 = 112 cores) on the Occigen cluster.

-For N = 20 and 10, one can use 2 nodes (40 cores).

 ## nh = 1280 (t_end = 44?)